+13.1.
 Age UK Norfolk recognises the benefits that can be achieved by allowing staff and volunteers to use their own electronic devices when working at home or when travelling.
 However, Age UK Norfolk must ensure that it remains in control of the data for which it is responsible, regardless of the ownership of the device used to carry out the processing.

-A 'Bring Your Own Device Policy' is appended to this IT Policy at Appendix 1.
-All staff and volunteers using their own devices for Age UK Norfolk purposes must read this policy and comply with it.

-6.12 New Users and Leavers
+13.2.
+The separate Bring Your Own Device Policy should be read alongside this policy.

+14. NEW USERS AND LEAVERS
-It is the responsibility of line managers to inform Onyx of a newuser by using the new starter forms with as much notice as possible, but at least 7 working days notice so that the user can beset up on the server.
-The line manager will then set up a suitable time and day to carry out the induction, which should include a copy of the ICT Policy.

-As part of the induction process, those members of staff/volunteerswho have been identified as needing access to the Age UK Norfolk computer system will be provided with a logon, appropriate training by the line manager in the use of the network, where to store documents, acceptable use of email and internet.
+- 14.1.
+It is the responsibility of line managers to inform Onyx IT of a new user by using the new starter forms with as much notice as possible, but at least 7 working days' notice so that the user can be set up on the server.
+The line manager will then set up a suitable time and day to carry out the induction, which should include a copy of the ICT Policy. - 14.2.
+As part of the induction process, those members of staff/volunteers who have been identified as needing access to the Age UK Norfolk computer system will be provided with a logon, appropriate training by the line manager in the use of the network, where to store documents, acceptable use of email and Internet. - 14.3.
 When a member of staff or volunteer leaves, an IT Leaver Form must be completed by the line manager and emailed to the Helpdesk.
 The line manager must also discuss with the individual about clearing out their Personal drive of any personal/private documents.
-Any Age UK Norfolk documents saved on this drive must be transferred to another appropriate drive.

-The Helpdesk will ensure that emails are forwarded as instructed and that the account is disabled and subsequently deleted at an appropriate time.
+Any Age UK Norfolk documents saved on this drive must be transferred to another appropriate drive. - 14.4.
+The Onyx IT Helpdesk will ensure that emails are forwarded as instructed and that the account is disabled and subsequently deleted at an appropriate time.

-6.13 Troubleshooting
+15. TROUBLESHOOTING

-Staff/volunteers are encouraged to solve day to day problems with specific packages themselves in the first instance by using the "help" facility, using ICT guidance on the internet or speaking to colleagues.
-Problems with the network, or error messages should be emailed to helpdesk@ageuknorfolk.org.uk.
+- 15.1.
+Staff / volunteers are encouraged to solve day to day problems with specific packages themselves in the first instance by using the "help" facility, using ICT guidance on the Internet or speaking to colleagues.
+This helps to keep contractor costs down, - 15.2.
+Problems with the network, or error messages should be emailed to helpdesk@ageuknorfolk.org.uk. - 15.3.
+This email will then be forwarded and dealt with as detailed below.
+If an enquiry is very urgent and/or there is no email access staff and volunteers should contact their line manager. - 15.4.
+Onyx IT will arrange repairs or replacements as soon as possible.